 Hannah and Elijah are buried together at Normalville Cemetery, behind the Normalville Methodist Church, under the tall pine tree.
 Their upright grave marker is still very legible today.
 Hannah's mother Sarah Minerd, and son Perry Murray, as well as infant nieces and nephews, all rest in the same row.

-Five years after the parents' deaths, in 1890, daughters Ida and Lucy were legally adopted by their older first cousin Richard S. and Mary Jane (Whetzel) Murray.
-Richard Murray went on to become Springfield Twp. tax collector.
+Five years after the parents' deaths, in 1890, their two daughters Ida and Lucy were legally adopted by their older first cousin Richard S. and Mary Jane (Whetzel) Murray.
+Richard Murray went on to become Springfield Township tax collector.

 In 2011, a book re-published by Donna Murray Allen, The Murray Family of Fayette County, PA, 1799-1999, devotes three full pages to Hannah and Elijah's tragic story, including their photograph.
 She writes that "I feel their story is a vital one to include in this family history.
 By doing so, it keeps their memories alive.
 And it will help future researchers with their arduous task."
 She also acknowledges Minerd.com founder Mark Miner for providing material for the chapter.
 Allen previously wrote about Minerd.com in the December 2008 issue of Internet Genealogy magazine, headlined "Bringing Family Together - What Makes Minerd.com a Top Family Website," and in a 2002 article in Florida's St. Petersburg Times entitled "Family Web Sites Help You Find the Past in Cyberspace."

 Copyright © 2000-2001, 2005, 2012 Mark A. Miner